 While this might seem a bit gruesome on the face of it, these two locations offer a truly singular experience.
-Certainly, 200 soldiers died at the Battle of Brentford but this entire area is full of history.
+Certainly, 200 soldiers died at the Battle of Brentford, but this entire area is full of history.
 Vincent Van Gogh actually taught in Isleworth.
-While on the Hounslow Heritage Walk, those are just two stories which help to bring out of the history of Chiswick’s Palladian Villa, Syon House, Osterly House, and Boston Manor.
+While on the Hounslow Heritage Walk, those are just two stories that help to bring out the history of Chiswick’s Palladian Villa, Syon House, Osterly House, and Boston Manor.

 Peckham’s Rooftop Film Club

 Looking for something completely different?
 Then look no further.
-How about coming to the Rooftop Film Club in Peckham and watch a movie while enjoying some Italian food from Forza Win.
+How about coming to the Rooftop Film Club in Peckham and watching a movie while enjoying some Italian food from Forza Win?
 Just sit back in the provided director’s chairs and snuggle under blankets, listening to the movie through headphones.
-The bar will be open at promptly 5pm.
-The films begin at sunset and tickets are now on sale.
+The bar will be open promptly at 5 pm.
+The films begin at sunset, and tickets are now on sale.
 Book early because there are limited seats available.

 Location: Bussey Building, 133 Rye Lane SE15 4ST; 020 7635 6655

-For those families seeking adventure then may I present to you the Chislehurst Caves.
-These man-made caves weave under some of the most beautiful countrysides.
+For those families seeking adventure, then, may I present to you the Chislehurst Caves.
+These man-made caves weave under some of the most beautiful countryside.
 Originally used to mine chalk, now families can enjoy the unique experience of wandering underground in a forty-five-minute tour.
 They leave at the top of every hour.

 Location: Old Hill BR7 5NL; 020 8467 3264